-Keep Wales Tidy as one of the four partners is committed to supporting the Woodland Routes to Wellbeing Project.
+Keep Wales Tidy as one of the four partners on board supporting the Woodland Routes to Wellbeing Project.

-KWT work with volunteers to improve the woodlands working towards long term environmental changes and community commitment.
+Working in partnership with Keep Wales Tidy, we run weekly volunteer sessions to improve the woodlands by making changes in supporting local wildlife, increasing biodiversity and create great outdoor spaces where the whole community can really enjoy the woodlands again.
 The ultimate aim over the 7 year project is to encourage members of the community to take ownership of the woodlands, improve employability and improve the environment.

 - Provide training in woodland management, tool management and maintenance.

 - Volunteering and Training Opportunities to improve Duffryn Estate Woodland.

 - Provide practical application of training in the regeneration of the woodland.